 Bower, Rachel.
 Moon Milk.
 Valley Press, July 2018.

-Rachel’s poems have featured in New Welsh Reader, Stand Magazine, Frontier Poetry, The Interpreter’s House, And Other Poems, Popshot Magazine, Strix, The Flambard Prize Winners’ Anthology 2017, Ink, Sweat and Tears, Remembering Oluwale Anthology, Verse Matters Anthology, Peacock, Foxglove Journal, Laldy, Atrium, Visual Verse, Picaroon Poetry, Now Then and many others.
+Rachel’s poems have featured in Magma, Wild Court, New Welsh Reader, Stand, Frontier, The Interpreter’s House, And Other Poems, Popshot Magazine, Strix, The Flambard Prize Winners’ Anthology 2017, Ink, Sweat and Tears, Remembering Oluwale Anthology, Verse Matters Anthology, Peacock, Foxglove Journal, Laldy, Atrium, Visual Verse, Picaroon Poetry, Now Then and many others.

 Rachel has also had poems commissioned by BBC Radio, Apples & Snakes and the British Library/ Poet in the City.